atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-landing-zone.md

 ## 6. Review AWS Control Tower Best Practices for Administrators

-Now that you've set up your initial landing zone, take a few minutes to review [Best Practicers for Account Administrators](https://docs.aws.amazon.com/controltower/latest/userguide/best-practices.html#tips-for-admin-maint) so that you understand temporary limitations and other considerations when working with AWS Control Tower.
+Now that you've set up your initial landing zone, take a few minutes to review [Best Practices for Account Administrators](https://docs.aws.amazon.com/controltower/latest/userguide/best-practices.html#tips-for-admin-maint) so that you understand temporary limitations and other considerations when working with AWS Control Tower.

 For example: